Hochfrequenz/time_slice_net/README.md

 Furthermore:

 - The code is designed with time zones in mind.
 They exist and will cause problems if ignored.
-- All end date times are, if set to a finite value other than `MaxValue`, meant and treated as exclusive.
+- All end date times are, if set to a finite value other than `MaxValue`, meant and treated as exclusive ([here's why](https://hf-kklein.github.io/exclusive_end_dates.github.io/))

 ## Code Quality / Production Readiness